hphelion/documentation/cloudos/create-your-cloud.md

 To see all the cloud and compute region(s) values you configured, click the cloud name to open the Manage Clouds Detail page.

 * The created cloud details show the timestamp of the cloud creation, the nodes specified for the Cloud Controller, Network Controller, and Storage Controller.

 * Each compute region is a tab with the region's name.
-Each region's tab shows the timestamp of that compute region creation, the nodes specified for the Compute Controller and Compute Nodes, and the Hypervisor.
+Each region's tab shows the timestamp of that compute region creation, the nodes specified for the Compute Controller and Compute
+Nodes, and the Hypervisor.

 ## Next Step

-After successfully creating a cloud and compute region(s), you can manage your cloud environment by launching the HP Cloud OS Administration Dashboard: click More > Launch Dashboard for the cloud you created.
-For more, see the next topic, [Launch the Cloud's Administration Dashboard](/cloudos/install/launch-admin-dashboard/).
+After successfully creating a cloud and compute region(s), you can manage your cloud environment by launching the HP Cloud OS Administration Dashboard.
+To get there, click More > Launch Dashboard for the cloud you created.
+For more, see [Launch the Cloud's Administration Dashboard](/cloudos/install/launch-admin-dashboard/).